|

 SWCPC 417

-This is an artificial collection of photographs of people, buildings,
+This artificial collection has photographs of people, buildings, and events in

 Lubbock Photograph Collection